Meet the Contributors

 In addition to his involvement with Farm Credit East’s internal training program, Joe has lectured through the Cornell Income Tax School, the Farm Financial Standards Council and the NY Society of Enrolled Agents.

-Jan Bitter is the Branch Manager of Farm Credit East's Cortland, NY branch office which serves eight counties in Central New York.
+Jan Bitter is the Regional Manager of Farm Credit East's Northern Region which serves five office territories in New York State.
 She has a BS in ag economics from Cornell University and an MBA from Syracuse University.
 Jan started her career with Farm Credit in 1982.
-She says that the experience of lending to farms in the turbulent times of the 1980’s has proven to be valuable when working through the volatile markets of the last few years.
+She served as the branch manager of the Lafayette, NY branch office and subsequently the Cortland, NY branch office before moving to her current management role.
+Her experience lending to farms in the turbulent times of the 1980s have proven to be valuable in working through the volatile markets of the last few years.

-Jan is the president of the Farm Financial Standards Council, treasurer of the New York Agricultural Land Trust and on the steering committee for the Northeast Dairy Challenge.
+Nationally, Jan has served as president of the Farm Financial Standards Council which focuses on helping farmers by promoting uniform financial reporting in agriculture.
+She served as treasurer of the New York Agricultural Land Trust and works on the Northeast Dairy Challenge and other ag and community groups.
 She and her family live in Skaneateles, NY.

 Ted grew up on a small dairy farm in upstate New York.
 He received a BS in Business Management and Marketing from Keuka College.
 Ted and his family reside in Oneida, NY.